vaibhavverma9/machine-learning-algorithms/README.md

 # machine-learning-algorithms
-Implementing various machine learning algorithms from scratch in python
+Implementing various machine learning algorithms from scratch in Python